NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Artokus's Fire.md

 The enhanced alchemist's fire burns even underwater, and any attempts to end the persistent damage by using water have no effect.

-*Source: Pathfinder Lost Omens: Legends*
+*Source: Pathfinder Lost Omens Legends*
 *OGL*